whatsinport

 The center of Belfast is small enough to be explored by foot.

-If your time is limited, the open-top 'Belfast Sightseeing' bus tours are recommended, costing about £10 per person for a 2 hour journey.
+If your time is limited, the open-top 'Belfast Sightseeing' bus tours are recommended, costing about £13 per person for a 2-hour journey.
 You will be shown the sights in the city center and suburbs including famous murals painted on the ends of terraced houses during 'The Troubles' in the Falls Road area, the Harland and Wolff shipyards where the Titanic was built and Queens University.
-The guides are friendly, well informed and interesting, although many locals still remark that is unusual to see bright red open top tour buses passing through once troubled neighborhoods.
+The guides are friendly, well informed and interesting.
+As guides are "real": only English spoken and no earphones.

 It pays to compare your cruise line shore excursions here.

 The top visitor attraction in Northern Ireland is the Giants Causeway.
-Considered by many to be the eight wonder of the world, the Giants Causeway is well worth the effort to get to it.
+Considered by many to be the eighth wonder of the world, the Giants Causeway is well worth the effort to get to it.

-UK Pound Stirling.
+UK Pound Sterling.

 English is spoken everywhere but Irish (Gaeilge) is also used.